Joseph Jefferson: Legacy

 Jefferson's name continues to live on through the Joseph Jefferson Awards Committee in Chicago which offers awards in recognition of excellence of Chicago's Equity and non-Equity theaters and their productions.
 Jefferson Island in Mashpee, Massachusetts, which was once known as Stayonit Island, is named for him.

 The Joe Jefferson Players, a theatre playhouse founded in Mobile, Alabama in 1947, took their name from Jefferson.

-His former home on Jefferson Island, the Victorian-era Joseph Jefferson Mansion (built 1870) is now listed in the National Register of Historic Places and is operated via private ownership but is open to the public.
-Surrounding the home is the Rip van Winkle Gardens, 20 acres of gardens which was rebuilt in the 1950s through the 1980s and contains a 550 year old oak tree that Grover Cleveland once slept under.
+His former home on Jefferson Island, the Victorian-era Joseph Jefferson Mansion (built 1870) is now listed in the National Register of Historic Places (NRHP) and is operated via private ownership but is open to the public.
+Surrounding the home are the Rip Van Winkle Gardens, 20 acres of gardens which were rebuilt in the 1950s through the 1980s and contain a 550 year old oak tree that Grover Cleveland once slept under.
+His former home in Ho-Ho-Kus, New Jersey, also known as the Joe Jefferson House, is listed on the NRHP.
+His former property in Saddle River, New Jersey was turned into a fishing club named after him.
+The Joe Jefferson Clubhouse is listed on the NRHP.

-Jefferson's son, Thomas (1856-1932), was a noted actor.
+Jefferson's son, Thomas (1856–1932), was a noted actor.
 He occasionally played the Rip Van Winkle character, including in some silent feature films.

 Writer Joseph Jefferson Farjeon, son of his daughter Margaret Jefferson (1853–1935), was named after him.

+The 1919 silent film Deliverance, a biography of Helen Keller and Annie Sullivan, includes a scene where the two women visit Jefferson in his dressing room before a performance as Rip Van Winkle.
+Jefferson's son Thomas portrayed his late father.

 In archy and mehitabel, a tomcat tells of his grandfather, a "theatre cat" who played Joseph Jefferson's beard when his prop beard fell off during a performance.
 This story was used in the musical archy and mehitabel, and in the adaptations of that musical into Broadway, television, and animated film.

 Jefferson's birthplace at Sixth and Spruce Streets in Philadelphia is on the Pennsylvania Register of Historic Places, and a memorial plaque has been placed upon the house.